abdulrahman-b0/HijrahDateTime/README.md

 - `HIJRAH_DATE_TIME` to parse and format the hijrah date and time in the format `yyyy-MM-ddTHH:mm:ss`, which the main format for the `HijrahDateTime` class.
 For example, `1446-10-12T12:30:00`.

+- `HIJRAH_OFFSET_DATE` to parse and format the hijrah date with the offset in the format `yyyy-MM-ddZ`, which the main format for the `OffsetHijrahDate` class.
+For example, `1446-10-12+03:00`.

 - `HIJRAH_OFFSET_DATE_TIME` to parse and format the hijrah date and time with the offset in the format `yyyy-MM-ddTHH:mm:ssZ`, which the main format for the `OffsetHijrahDateTime` class.
 For example, `1446-10-12T12:30:00+03:00`.

 - `HIJRAH_ZONED_DATE_TIME` to parse and format the hijrah date and time with the time zone in the format `yyyy-MM-ddTHH:mm:ss[.SSS]Z`, which the main format for the `ZonedHijrahDateTime` class.
 For example, `1446-10-12T12:30:00+03:00[Asia/Riyadh]`.

+- `LOCAL_TIME_12_HOURS` to parse and format the time in the 12-hour format in the format `hh:mm:ss a`.
+For example, `12:30:00 PM`.
+This also support formatting nano of second if the time has nano of second.
+For example, `12:30:00.123456789 PM`.

 ### Working with other string formats